 - Provides a bridge between the eBay legacy APIs, such as Finding, and the RESTful APIs, such as Browse, which use different formats for the item IDs enabling you to retrieve the details of the item and the RESTful item ID using a legacy item ID.

 - Lets you search for compatible items and check the compatibility of a specific item.

-Feed API - Lets you download:
+- (Limited Release) Feed API beta - Lets you download: